Home / World Top Cities

 Infrastructure

 It is located between the Gallus, the Gutleutviertel and the Bahnhofsviertel district, not far away from the trade fair and the financial district.
 It serves as a major hub for long-distance trains and regional trains as well as for Frankfurt's public transport system.
-It is a stop for most of ICE high speed lines, making it Germany's most important ICE station.
+It is a stop for most of ICE's high-speed lines, making it Germany's most important ICE station.
 ICE Trains to London via the Channel Tunnel were planned for 2013.
-All Rhine-Main S-Bahn lines, two U-Bahn lines , several tram and bus lines stop there.
-Regional and local trains are integrated in the Public transport system Rhein-Main-Verkehrsverbund , the second largest integrated public transport systems in the world, after Verkehrsverbund Berlin-Brandenburg.
-Frankfurt Airport can be accessed by two railway stations: Frankfurt Airport long-distance station is only for long-distance traffic and connects the airport to the main rail network, with most of the ICE services using the Cologne-Frankfurt high-speed rail line.
+All Rhine-Main S-Bahn lines, two U-Bahn lines, and several tram and bus lines stop there.
+Regional and local trains are integrated into the Public transport system Rhein-Main-Verkehrsverbund, the second largest integrated public transport system in the world, after Verkehrsverbund Berlin-Brandenburg.
+Frankfurt Airport can be accessed by two railway stations: Frankfurt Airport's long-distance station is only for long-distance traffic and connects the airport to the main rail network, with most of the ICE services using the Cologne-Frankfurt high-speed rail line.
 The long-distance station is located outside the actual airport ground but has a connecting bridge for pedestrians to Terminal 1, concourse B. Frankfurt Airport regional station is for local S-Bahn trains and regional trains.
-The regional station is located within Terminal 1, concourse B. Frankfurt's third long-distance station is Frankfurt South station Frankfurt Südbahnhof, often abbreviated as Frankfurt , located in Sachsenhausen.
-It is an important destination for local trains and trams and the terminal stop for four U-Bahn lines and four S-Bahn lines .
+The regional station is located within Terminal 1, concourse B. Frankfurt's third long-distance station is Frankfurt South station Frankfurt Südbahnhof, often abbreviated as Frankfurt, located in Sachsenhausen.
+It is an important destination for local trains and trams and the terminal stop for four U-Bahn lines and four S-Bahn lines.

 Technology

 Frankfurt is an ecosystem that is still in its infancy but still manages to punch above its weight with a growing number of successful startups.
 Some of the top Frankfurt startups for 2019 have emerged owing to the surge in investments in the region.
-Quite a few tech startups were in the spotlight in 2018 for the headline-worthy funding rounds they participated and for the promising growth they show.
+Quite a few tech startups were in the spotlight in 2018 for the headline-worthy funding rounds they participated in and for the promising growth, they showed.

 Social Wellness and Human Resources